bakar-git/Console-Invaders/README.md

 3. Move 'sounds' directory to path where executable will be compiled i.e
 ![placing sounds directory](https://github.com/bakar-git/Console-Invaders/blob/main/screen%20shots/Sound%20Dir.png)
 4. Build and run solution

+### Note

+This project only runs in window command line (cmd.exe).
+Other terminals i.e windows terminal, bash will not work.

 ## License